What is Land and Buildings Transaction Tax (Stamp Duty)?

 If you're buying an additional residential property in Scotland, including rental properties, second homes and holiday homes, you may have to pay the Additional Dwelling Supplement.
 You'll pay this additional amount unless the main or second property costs less than £40,000.

-How do I pay for LBBT?
+How do I pay for LBTT?

 With any big purchase, it's important to work out your budget.
 It's best not to borrow more money on your mortgage to cover LBTT, as this could affect your loan to value ratio.